-- Literary Theory and Method (15 ECTS cr), required course. - Literary History Specialisation Course in an Educational Perspective (15 ECTS cr), required course designed in consultation with the supervisor. - Elective courses (30 ECTS cr) must be related to comparative literature and/or the dissertation and are chosen in consultation with the supervisor.
+- Literary Theory and Method (15 ECTS cr), required course. - Literary History Specialisation Course in an Educational Perspective (15 ECTS cr), required course designed in consultation with the supervisor. - Elective courses (27 ECTS cr) must be related to comparative literature and/or the dissertation and are chosen in consultation with the supervisor. - Seminar and research presentation, 3 ECTS cr.

-For a degree of Licentiate in comparative literature or in comparative literature pedagogy, the research student must complete the first two coursesd for the respective fileds, that is, Literary Theory and Method, Literary History Specialisation Course or Literary History Specialisation Course in an Educational Perspective.
+For a degree of Licentiate in comparative literature or in comparative literature pedagogy, the research student must complete the first two courses for the respective fields, that is, Literary Theory and Method, Literary History Specialisation Course or Literary History Specialisation Course in an Educational Perspective.

-6.2 Doctoral and Licentiate Dissertations
+6.2 Doctoral and Licentiate Theses

-Doctoral students are required to write a dissertation for a doctoral or a licentiate degree, either as a monograph or as a compilation thesis.
-Candidates are required to defend their licentiate dissertation at a seminar and their doctoral dissertation at a public examination.
+Doctoral students are required to write a thesis for a doctoral or a licentiate degree, either as a monograph or as a compilation thesis.
+Candidates are required to defend their licentiate thesis at a seminar and their doctoral thesis at a public examination.
 Further information is provided by the policy documents "Doctoral Dissertation Requirements" and "Licentiate Dissertation Requirements".

-Doctoral and Licentiate dissertations may be written in Swedish, Danish, Norwegian or English.
+Doctoral and Licentiate theses may be written in Swedish, Danish, Norwegian or English.